Hypocisy/RPGCoreV3-Chinese-wiki/ItemModule:-Affixes.md

 | custom-tags.affixing-pool | string | only affixes of this group shall be rolled |
 | custom-tags.default-affixes | integer | base amount of slots for affixes |

-# Configuration (./../itemmodule/affixes)
+# Configuration (./../itemmodule/affixes) - Manually

-You can define affixes like following
+You can manually define affixes like following

 | Option | Type | Description |
 |-|-|-|